 On May 14, 2009, emerald ash borer (EAB) was discovered in a South St. Anthony Park neighborhood of St. Paul, Minnesota.
 Agrilus planipennis or commonly called EAB is a serious invasive tree pest, and consequently, is regulated in an effort to slow the spread of the insect to other areas of the state yet to be impacted.
 The Minnesota Department of Agriculture's Plant Protection Division tracks the spread of EAB throughout the state and provides outreach materials, training and management guidelines to affected businesses, communities and land managers.

-Map of EAB in Quarantine and Distribution in Minnesota
+Map of EAB Distribution and Quarantine in Minnesota

 Minnesota EAB Distribution and Quarantine Map